ValentinH/bundlelove/README.md

 - `test` runs the unit and integration tests.
 - `build` generates the production version of the app.
 - `deploy` deploys the application to the production target of now.sh.
+- `analyze` analyze the bundle size and open the `source-map-explorer` ui.

 ### built with